 you should be grinding and brewing your beans no earlier than 3 days after roasting and no later than 10 days for maximum freshness.
 This is the peak freshness and peak flavor window.

 That’s a 7-day window after the 3-day post roasting window.
 You could push an extra 3 to 7 days.
 It is this short window that encourages me to get readers into the home roasting revolution.

 Do not brew your beans inside that initial 3-day window as they will be high in carbon dioxide and giving off a lot of gas which is detrimental to the flavor profile.

 What Is Unique About Espresso Coffee Beans?

-Espresso is unique due to its roast profile and intense flavor.
-Very few roasts have the depth of flavor and intensity of an espresso without a slight ash flavors or burnt like taste which you can associate with Italian roasts and French roasts.
+Espresso coffee beans are unique due to its roast profile and intense flavor.
+Very few roasts have the depth of flavor and intensity of an espresso without a slight ash flavor or burnt-like taste which you can associate with Italian roasts and French roasts.

 Also, an espresso roast can be used for a wide range of drinks, such as a flat white to a latte and everything in-between.
 The complex flavor profile of an espresso coffee beans can come through using a variety of brewing methods, from drip coffee, percolator, moka pot, French press and more.

 An espresso is simply not something that you can call regular coffee beans.
 That certain “espresso experience” and taste is not something that can be brewed up using regular beans or medium roast.